CAD-Booster/SolidDNA/README.md

     3. Click Install on the right.
     4. [NuGet](https://www.nuget.org/) is a package manager that lets you add functionality to your product with a few clicks.
 4. Add references to the SOLIDWORKS DLL files:
     1. Download the SOLIDWORKS DLL files from our [References](https://github.com/CAD-Booster/solidworks-api/tree/master/References) folder or get them from your SOLIDWORKS folder (C:\Program Files\SOLIDWORKS Corp\SOLIDWORKS\api\redist).
-The version does not really matter, so use the latest version.
+Use the same version as SolidDNA does, or your code will not compile.
+The DLL version does not influence in which SOLIDWORKS version your add-in will run.
     2. Copy all files into your project folder, for example to a References folder.
     3. Go to your project tree, right-click Dependencies and click Add Assembly Reference.
     4. Click Browse and select all 9 SOLIDWORKS DLLs.
 Only the ones that you really use will get copied to the output folder later on.